Nincy11/Color-Detection-using-Python/README.md

 # Color-Detection-using-Python
 In this color detection Python project, you can select any image and click at any point and get its name.
-So for this, we will have a data file that contains the color name and its values.
-Then we will calculate the distance from each color and find the shortest one.
+So for this, a data file is used that contains the color name and its values.
+Then the distance from each color is calculated and will find the shortest one.

 The project folder contains 3 files: